3 ways Amazon Echo can find your phone

 News•Best Prime Day deals under $100: $50 Amazon Echo Show, Instant Pot half-price and more

-Discuss: Make your Amazon Echo find your phone if you lose it in the house
+Discuss: 3 ways your Amazon Echo can find your phone in the house

 Be respectful, keep it civil and stay on topic.
 We delete comments that violate our policy, which we encourage you to read.
 Discussion threads can be closed at any time at our discretion.